 Read our complete conversation with Victoria Melendez here.

-For details of these and upcoming events, visit our JASA-Sponsored Events page.
+For details of this and upcoming events, visit our JASA-Sponsored Events page.

 You can also find links and details for all recorded JASA events on our Lecture Videos page.